Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Experiments

 \textbf{Impact of Inner-loops.} We discuss the impact of inner-loop steps to model performance in Fig.~\ref{fig:patchsize}(a).
 The results show that NAD first improves when inner-loop steps continue to increase.
 This is due to the reduced data variance and gradually stabilized gradients.
 However, further increasing the steps results in a slower performance increase, with a noticeably longer training schedule.
-We thus choose inner-loop steps=50 as it balances between performance and scale.

-\textbf{Impact of Patch Size.} We further study TMA’s performance with different patch sizes, and report the average failure rate across four LIBERO~\cite{LIBREO} benchmark tasks in Fig.~\ref{fig:patchsize}(b).
-The patch sizes examined were $[3\%, 5\%, 7\%, 10\%]$ of a $224 \times 224$ input image.
+We thus choose inner-loop steps=50 as it balances between performance and scale. \\ \textbf{Impact of Patch Size.} We study TMA’s performance with different patch sizes and report the average FR across four LIBERO~\cite{LIBREO} tasks in Fig.~\ref{fig:patchsize}(b).
+The patch sizes examined are $[3\%, 5\%, 7\%, 10\%]$ of input image.
 Our findings indicate an inversely proportional relationship between the $L_1$ distance of predicted actions and the target action as the patch size increased.
-This increase in patch size also correlated with a marked rise in task failure rates.
-The observed trend suggests that larger patch sizes afford the adversary more extensive optimization space to influence the model’s output, which is consistent with previous work~\cite{cheng2024self,Zhang2022patchsize}.
+This increase in patch size also correlated with a marked rise in FR.
+The observed trend suggests larger patches give adversaries more optimization space to influence the model, aligning with prior work~\cite{cheng2024self,Zhang2022patchsize}.